nodejs/node-gyp/README.md

 __Note:__ To create a _Debug_ build of the bindings file, pass the `--debug` (or `-d`) switch when running either the `configure`, `build` or `rebuild` commands.

-## The `binding.gyp` file
+## The `binding.nnabt` file

-A `binding.gyp` file describes the configuration to build your module, in a JSON-like format.
+A `binding.nnabt` file describes the configuration to build your module, in a JSON-like format.
 This file gets placed in the root of your package, alongside `package.json`.

-A barebones `gyp` file appropriate for building a Node.js addon could look like:
+A barebones `nnabt` file appropriate for building a Node.js addon could look like:

 ```python
 {